 Along with the announcement of its features, the Android O Developer Preview images were made available for the Nexus 5X, Nexus 6P, Nexus Player, Pixel C, Pixel and Pixel XL.
 Be warned that the Developer Preview isn't intended for the general public or for daily use, so it may not be stable.

-The Developer Preview will last from March 21 until the final release of Android O. Preview 1 is already out, and Preview 2 was just released after the Google I/O keynote on May 17.
-Preview 3 and 4 will happen in June and July respectively.
+The Developer Preview will last from March 21 until the final release of Android O. Preview 1 is already out, and Preview 2 was released after the Google I/O keynote on May 17.
+Preview 3 was made available on June 8, and it finalizes the APIs for Android O. Preview 4 was just released on July 24.
+You can read about all the changes here.
 Here are our first impressions of the Developer Preview 1.

 You can download the system images here, and then flash (install) them to your device.
 The following section contains the instructions from Google on how to flash a system image.
 For information on specific devices, see here if you need more help.